massimo-cassandro/cookie-consent/README.md

 The banner is positioned at page bottom right.
 To change this behavior you have to change the scss/css file.

-If the banner is displayed, a `div.m-cookie-consent` element is appended to your page.
+If the banner is displayed, a `div.cookie-consent` element is appended to your page.